Interview by Desi Natalia (BNF’s Online Engagement Officer)

-The film crew came to Sebangau Forest, BNF’s main research site, in October 2018.
+The film crew came to the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park, BNF’s main research site, in October 2018.
 They came to make a documentary with me and Santi, another of BNF’s Field Staff.
 The crew followed us in the forest for 4 days to film our research activities, carry out interviews and, of course, film wild orangutans.

 Is it your first time being filmed on TV?

 Yes, it is the first time.
 It is very exciting that it is with the BBC and the documentary has already been broadcast in the UK and will be aired in the US later in the year.

 I’m really proud to be part of this documentary and talk about our orangutan research in Sebangau.
 It was one of the most exciting experiences to happen to me since I started working with BNF in 2004.